WiolettaZajac/Atlanta-Crime-Dashboard/README.md

-# 🚔 Atlanta Crime Dashboard (Power BI)
+# Atlanta Crime Dashboard (Power BI)

-This project is an interactive dashboard built in Power BI using Atlanta crime data.
+This project is an interactive Power BI dashboard built using crime data from Atlanta.
+I created it to practise working with Power BI, Power Query, and DAX while analysing a real-world dataset.

-The dashboard explores crime trends across the city and allows users to analyse crime categories, neighbourhoods, locations, and changes over time through interactive visualisations.
+The dashboard allows users to explore crime trends over time, compare neighbourhoods and crime categories, and identify areas with higher crime levels using interactive maps and filters.

-I created this project to practise using Power BI, Power Query, and DAX while working with a real-world dataset.

 ---

-## 🎯 Project Objectives
+## Project Objectives

 - Prepare and transform the crime data.
 - Analyse crime trends using Power BI.